citrusframework/citrus/src/manual/cucumber.md

 }
 ```

 As you can see the message creator is a POJO Java class that defines one or more methods that are annotated with **@MessageCreator** annotation.
 The annotation requires a message name.
 This is how Citrus will correlate message names in feature stories to message creator methods.
 The message returned is the used for the send and receive operations in the test.
-The message creator is reusable accross multiple feature stories and scenarios.
+The message creator is reusable across multiple feature stories and scenarios.
 In addition to that the creator is able to construct messages in a more powerful way.
 For instance the message payload could be loaded from file system resources.

 ### Echo steps